A group of interns attending a social event in a dining room

 Notifying you of the outcome

-We expect to make final decisions during April 2023, and notify candidates of the outcome of their application by email by the end of April/early May.
-Please ensure that your email address is kept up-to-date and check your junk/spam email folder before contacting us.
+We expect to make final decisions for both the Research Internships and UNIQplus PASS during April 2026, and notify candidates of the outcome of their application by email by the end of April.
+Please ensure that your email address is kept up to date and if you are concerned that you have not heard from us, please check your junk/spam email folder before contacting us.

 If you are successful, we will try to match your interests to available projects and supervisors.
 We will also match you to funding on the basis of your interests, project/supervisor availability, and closest match with the eligibility criteria, in order to maximise the number of places we can offer.